oci-quickstart/oke-hazelcast/README.md

 # oke-hazelcast
 This is a walkthrough of setting the [Hazelcast Operator](https://github.com/hazelcast/charts) up on [Oracle Kubernetes Engine](https://cloud.oracle.com/containers/kubernetes-engine) (OKE).
+It is developed jointly by Oracle and Hazelcast.

 ## Prerequisites
 First you're going to need to setup an Oracle Cloud account, your environmental variables, an OKE cluster and your kubectl.
-It sounds like a lot, but there's a nice walkthrough [here](https://github.com/cloud-partners/oke-how-to) that should help.
+It sounds like a lot, but there's a nice walkthrough [here](https://github.com/oracle/oke-quickstart-prerequisites) that should help.

 ## Get the Helm Chart
 Great, you made it!